Banana Oatmeal Crumb Cake

 To make the crumb topping:

 - Mix together the oats, brown sugar, pecans, butter, and cinnamon until crumbly.
-Sprinkle the mixture evenly over cake batter.
+Sprinkle the mixture evenly over the cake batter.

 - Bake 35-40 minutes, or until a pick inserted into the center of the cake comes out clean.

-- Cool 20-30 minutes before serving.
+- Cool in the pan on a wire rack for 20-30 minutes before serving.

 Notes